-a.
-Medical and Prescription Plan:

-- 1. Plan Booklet.
+- a.
+Medical and Prescription Plan: - Dual Coverage.
+Employees with dual healthcare coverage through the Kenai Peninsula Borough/School District or other employer-provided coverage must satisfy the individual and/or family deductibles for both before benefit payment by this plan will be made. - 1.
+Plan Booklet.
 The Borough will publish a Plan Booklet within ninety (90) days after the effective date of this Agreement setting out the schedule of benefits. - 2.
-Spousal Health Coverage Opt-Out Surcharge.
-An additional charge will be applied to Employees whose spouse declined available health coverage by their own employer or who took a reduced benefit plan, therefore shifting primary cost coverage to the Employer's plan.
-The surcharge for the spousal opt-out shall be \$150 per month beginning January 1,2021 and each year of the Agreement.
-Employees will be required annually to affirmatively disclose via a questionnaire whether their spouse has health coverage or has declined health coverage from another source.
-Employees are required to notify the Employer should a spouse coverage status change occur within thirty (30) days of said change.
+Spousal or Domestic Partner Health Coverage Opt-Out Surcharge.
+An additional charge will be applied to employees whose spouse or domestic partner declined available health coverage by their own employer or who took a reduced benefit plan, therefore shifting primary cost coverage to the Employer's plans.
+The surcharge for the spousal opt-out shall be an additional \$50 per month in beginning January 1, 2017, \$75 per month beginning January 1 2018, and \$100 per month beginning January 1, 2019.
+Employees will be required annually to affirmatively disclose via a questionnaire whether their spouse or domestic partner has health coverage or has declined health coverage from another source.
+Employees are required to notify the employer should a spouse or domestic partner coverage status change occur within thirty (30) days of said change.
 Failure to disclose coverage offerings will result in penalties. - 3.
-Employees who regularly work thirty (30) hours per week or more shall be considered Full-time Employees for purposes of health insurance. - 4.
+Effective January 1, 2014, Employees who regularly work 30 hours per week or more shall be considered Full-time Employees for purposes of health insurance. - 4.
 The Emergency Room Services Non-Emergency surcharge will increase to \$250 per occurrence, effective July 1, 2016. - 5.
 Effective January 1, 2017, approved physical therapy sessions will be limited to a maximum of twenty (20) per year. - b.
 The Employer agrees to continue to maintain its defined benefit health insurance as noted above.
-The Employer will offer a High Deductible Health Plan (HDHP).
+The Employer will offer two plan designs during this contract: The Traditional Plan (Traditional) and a High Deductible Health Plan (HDHP).

-Employees who enroll in the Employer's plans will be required to contribute to the cost of the medical and prescription coverage for themselves, enrolled spouses and/or children who are covered in these plans in accordance with the following schedule:
+Employees who enroll in the Employer's plans will be required to contribute to the cost of the medical and prescription coverage for themselves, enrolled spouses and/or children who are covered in these plans in accordance with the following schedules: